• 289-GET-ZOLD (289-438-9653)

 Are You a First-Time Buyer Wanting an Aurora Address?

 Bayview Wellington and Aurora Heights.
-Bayview Wellington averages $949,000 across detached homes, townhouses, and condo apartments, with a 19-day average DOM, indicating the market is active.
-Aurora Heights gives you a $874,000 median detached entry, the lowest in town, in a post-war character pocket.
+Bayview Wellington averages $970,000 across detached homes, townhouses, and condo apartments, with its townhouses — a $890,000 median in Q1 2026 — doing most of the volume.
+Aurora Heights gives you post-war character detached stock that has historically traded at the lowest detached prices in town, though its thin Q1 skewed high on mix.
 Both are real entry points.

 Do You Want Newer Construction Without Tearing Anything Down?